What does a broom tree look like?

 Answer:

 The broom tree is actually a large desert shrub in the juniper family.
-There is a good write up on it at Botany Photo of the Day.
-Most of the time it is a collection of green twigs, ideal for a desert environment, but during the wet season it will put on small leaves, and even flower, as seen in the picture to the right.
+There is a good write-up on it at Botany Photo of the Day.
+Most of the time, it is a collection of green twigs, ideal for a desert environment, but during the wet season, it puts on small leaves and even flowers, as seen in the picture on the right.
 The biological name for the shrub is Ratema raetem.